Ronald Acuña Jr. Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The Yankees' 4.07 team ERA ranks 14th among all league pitching staffs.

-- The Yankees have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (147 total, 1.2 per game).

-- Yankees pitchers combine to give up 145 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Severino (2-7) takes the mound for the Yankees in his 14th start of the season.
+He's put together an 8.06 ERA in 63 2/3 innings pitched, with 56 strikeouts.

-- The righty's most recent appearance came on Wednesday against the Chicago White Sox, when he went 5 1/3 innings, surrendering one earned run while giving up four hits.
+- The right-hander last appeared in relief on Thursday, when he tossed two innings against the Chicago White Sox, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.